Out My Backdoor 🐝

 We've found our way from Montessori to something more home brew.1

 This isn't unschooling.
-Itโs not Montessori.
-Itโs not Waldorf.
+It’s not Montessori.
+It’s not Waldorf.

 It's just us.